ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-91. Explain why in SGD, the number of epochs required to surpass a certain loss threshold increases as the batch size decreases?
+Q. Explain why in SGD, the number of epochs required to surpass a certain loss threshold increases as the batch size decreases?

 <details><summary><b>Answer</b></summary>